OpGamer3000/Demurr-OS/README.md

 # Compilation
 Just run the **compile.bat** file.
-It will create the files for you
+It will create the files for you for linux users use compile.sh

 # Execution
-Same with this, but here you need to run **run.bat**.
+Same with this, but here you need to run **run.bat**. for linux users use run.sh